CityOfBoston/cob_analytics_dbt_skeleton_project/analytics/models/overview.md

 The Analytics Data Warehouse is a [PostgreSQL](https://getdbt.slack.com/archives/C01NH3F2E05/p1694461283130219) (+[PostGIS](https://postgis.net/)) database hosted on AWS by [Civis Analytics](https://www.civisanalytics.com/).
 You can query the database by either signing in to [Civis Platform](https://platform.civisanalytics.com/spa/) or by connecting directly to the database using your database credentials with an application like [DBeaver](https://dbeaver.io/).

-If you do not have database credentials to connect directly to the database and would like access to the database, please contact the Engineering team at [etldevelopers@cityofboston.gov](mailto:etldevelopers@cityofboston.gov).
+If you do not have database credentials to connect directly to the database and would like access to the database, please contact the Engineering team at [team_email_here@cityofboston.gov]().

 All production data ready for use is located in the production schemas, `open_prod`, `internal_prod`, and `restricted_prod`.
-If you do not have access to a dataset that you need access to, please submit a request to the Analytics Team at [analyticsteam@boston.gov](mailto:analyticsteam@boston.gov).
+If you do not have access to a dataset that you need access to, please submit a request to the Analytics Team at [team_email_here@boston.gov]().

 The following diagram illustrates how data moves through the new set of schemas to end up in the production schemas: